markjfisher/ed-clj/README.md

 1. Factions to InfluxDB
 2. DiscordBot

+THIS IS VERY MUCH A WORK IN PROGRESS PROJECT!
+I doubt it will be useful to anyone other than myself or for seeing my crap CLJ skillz.

+Completed:

+1. Database design for holding a single value of any system's state
+2. Loading nightly dumps into datbase

+Currently, the project just loads base data in, there are routines for listening to journal changes, but nothing is update by them.

+I haven't worked out how to detect when the data is complete yet to kill off the pulse actors for loading it.

+The idea of using InfluxDB will probably go away, as since writing this, I discovered EDSM's data, so this project was more for doing some more clojure, and also writing some queries against a local database for things like working out what systems are within range of a given system, top influence etc for planning BG expansion.

+Also, I haven't yet decided on whether to keep historical data locally if not doing the influxDB.

+Basically this is a project looking for some requirements to guide its development.

 ## DESIGN

 Nightly data and updates will be applied to a local d/b to hold